gvwilson/sdxpy/src/ftp/index.md

 we derive a class of our own from `BaseRequestHandler` that provides a `handle` method
 ([%f ftp-inheritance %]).
-Every time `TCPServer` gets a new connection it creates a new object of our class and calls that object's `handle` method.
+Every time `TCPServer` gets a new connection, it creates a new object of our class and calls that object's `handle` method.